 The area studies course requirement may be satisfied by taking one of the following: a regional geography course in the department (e.g., GEOG 242 - Regional Geography of the US and Canada, GEOG 243 - Geography of Africa: Local Resources and Livelihoods in a Global Context, or GEOG 249 - Regional Geography of Latin America); an approved study abroad program; or the student may petition to count a comprehensive area studies course in another department for regions not covered by the geography department (e.g., Asia).
 If the student selects a non-geography course to fulfill this requirement, such a course does not count as one of the nine geography courses required for the major.

 The senior capstone requirement in geography will be satisfied by completing one GEOG 488 level geography seminar.
 GEOG 377 - Qualitative Research Methods is strongly recommended for majors planning to attend graduate school.

 The department supports four types of emphases within the major: 1) urban and economic geography, 2) nature-society geography, 3) cultural and political geography, and 4) geographic information sciences (GIS).
 Majors should strive to develop depth in an area, while taking care to sample a breadth of courses across the discipline.

-A minor in geography may be achieved by completing five courses selected in consultation with a department faculty member and approved by the department chair.
+A minor in geography may be achieved by completing five courses selected in consultation with a department faculty member.
 One of these five courses must be GEOG 111 - Human Geography of Global Issues.

 A minor in geography with an emphasis in GIS/Cartography may be achieved by completing five courses, four of which must be in the Geography department: